dgoto2/FLBEIAgadget-had/README.md

 A Management Strategy Evaluation (MSE) framework using FLBEIA and Gadget

 ## Description
 FLBEIA-Gadget is a Management Strategy Evaluation (MSE) framework using a customized version of FLBEIA (Bio-Economic Impact Assessment of Management strategies; https://github.com/REDUS-IMR/FLBEIA) with an R package of customized Gadget (Globally applicable Area Disaggregated General Ecosystem Toolbox, https://github.com/Hafro/gadget2), GadgetR (https://github.com/REDUS-IMR/gadget and also see a quick user guide, https://redus-imr.github.io/gadget/index.html), as operating model (OM).
 This framework is designed to run single and multispecies MSEs with one or more fleets and one or more areas on quarterly and yearly time steps.
-This framework has been tested for a single-species OM (a simple haddock Gadget model, https://github.com/gadget-framework/gadget2) only, however.
+This framework has been tested for single-species OMs (simple haddock (https://github.com/gadget-framework/gadget2) and cod (https://github.com/gadget-framework/rgadget) Gadget models) only, however.

 ## Prerequisites
 Install the following packages: